crislin-rose/digital-writing-folio/swift-reflections.md

 ## Wednesday (25.3.26)
 _**Can you analyse the architecture (layers, structures, interactions) of the hypertext piece you read above in these terms?**_

+_How to Knit a Human_ by Anna Jacobson is a Twine created story that depicts what it's like to be treated with a mental illness.
+I worked through/read this piece alongside my friend who would choose the option I didn't pick and in doing so, found that there is an illusion of choice.
+Even though one option might seem different, the main character ends up doing what they wanted to do anyway.
+For example, you get the option to eat all the chocolates at once or you can choose whether to save them up.
+Either choice leads to her eating the chocolates.\
+The narrative is linear as the reader progresses through the story the same way as the narrator.
+This narrator, however, delves into being unreliable as their memory escapes them and they only remember details of their life post-treatment for their mental health issues.

 ## Thursday (26.3.26)
 _**Thinking about whatever seeds of ideas are gestating in terms of your main digital project for this class, situate your potential digital work both at a personal level and within a broader context/politics.
 What are your motivators for telling your particular story in the digital space?
 Does your emerging digital work speak to a broader ethics or politics, or does it relate to a specific community or movement, or else to theory or a certain tradition?**_